Cold? What Cold? Boating in a Winter Wonderland

-Base layer — Undergarments, long johns, wool socks and good boots.
-The base layer is a last line of defense, that also helps keep blood flowing and keeping that heat moving around.
+Base layer: Undergarments, long johns, wool socks and good boots.
+The base layer is a last line of defense that also helps keep blood flowing and that heat moving around.
 Don't have anything too tight.
 Wool is best due to the unique nature to keep heat despite moisture.

-Middle layer — Regular clothes, then insulating clothes to retain body heat.
+Middle layer: Regular clothes, then insulating clothes to retain body heat.
 The middle layer is usually your street clothing, but it's important to have your warm insulators like vests, lighter jackets or other warm clothing.
-Remember extra layers is okay, because if you get hot you can always take layers off.
-But if you're cold it's harder to add layers when they're back at home and not in the boat.
+Remember extra layers are okay.
+If you get hot you can always take layers off.
+But if you're cold, it's harder to add layers when they're back at home and not in the boat.

 Outer layer: Waterproof and windproof clothing act as a shield.
 This is where you need to spend the big bucks.
 Good waterproof and windproof shells can cost oodles of cash.
 So you can either rob from your kids' college savings, or just wait for sales.
 Clothing goes on sale all the time so just keep a close eye for those deals in the off-season.
 A good outer shell will go a long way to keep you not only warm and dry, but safe.

 Also, get waterproof boots.
 You could get wet feet early in the day and not notice, but then frostbite can become a legitimate danger.
 No one wants to lose a toe that way.
 It makes for a really bad day.

 Fjord Tough: Vessels Built for Cold Winter Boating